bbauska/ibm-intermediate-web-dev/README.md

   <b><a href="#table-of-contents">↥ Back To Top</a></b>
 </div>

--   Identify what aspect of an application\'s front end should be tested, and
+-   Identify what aspect of an application&apos;s front end should be tested, and

 -   List some of the best front-end testing practices.